 Multiple attempts were made to kill the boy but each time he was saved by Lord Vishnu.
 The final attempt was made by the king to kill his son, he invited his sister Holika who was blessed with the boon of being immune to fire.
 Accordingly, the pyre was lit and Holika sat on it, taking the little boy on her lap.

 By the end, the Holika was burnt alive but the boy emerged out of the fire without any sign of burn.
 Roared in anger the tyrannical king attempted to kill the boy but Lord Vishnu emerged in the palace in the form of Narasimha and tore apart the king.

-This victory over evil was celebrated throughout the kingdom by the citizen, by putting colors among them.
-And the story passes away, popularizing the myth, and is now celebrated worldwide making it more popular among the Hindus.
+The citizens celebrated this victory over evil throughout the kingdom by putting colors among them.
+And the story passes away, popularizing the myth, and is now celebrated worldwide making it more popular among Hindus.

 In Nepal and India, the Holi festival is regarded as an official festival where all business is closed for a day and people come in the street, singing, and dancing, meeting friends and family members, and splashing colors.

-Holi Festival celebration Tour in Nepal 2021 will be a new experience for many travelers, where you can experience the lively culture and life of people.
-This will be a two days festival in Nepal according to geographical location, as Nepal is divided into Hills and Tarai (Plain).
+The Holi Festival celebration Tour in Nepal 2024 will be a new experience for many travelers where you can experience the lively culture and life of people.
+This will be a two-day Nepal festival according to geographical location, as Nepal is divided into Hills and Tarai (Plain).

-Thus, on 28th March of 2021 AD, Holi will be celebrated in the Hilly region along with Kathmandu and Pokhara city, and on 29th March of 2021 AD, it will be celebrated in the Tarai region.
-This one-day festival is official government holiday separately in both the region.
+Thus, on 24th March 2024 AD, Holi will be celebrated in the Hilly region along with Kathmandu and Pokhara City, and on 25th March 2024 AD, it will be celebrated in the Tarai region.
+This one-day festival is an official government holiday separately in both regions.